gregyjames/scriptic/README.md

-# ScripTric
+# Scriptic
-ScripTric is a C# library dedicated to making creating quality code in C# faster and easier.
+Scriptic is a C# library dedicated to making creating quality code in C# faster and easier.